openopt/copt/README.rst

 running the following command from the copt directory created with the previous step::

     python setup.py develop

-Now you can run the tests with `py.test tests/`
+Now you can run the tests with :code:`py.test tests/`